financial planning

 One of the most common questions financial planners are asked is, “Do I have enough to retire?” and the answer is simple, it depends.
 Understanding all the factors that go into planning for the future comes with a great deal of uncertainty.
 Those may include property, casualty liability, life insurance, inflation rates and even deciding to pay off a mortgage.
 Many factors affect the execution of a financial plan with the goal of retiring.
 A Monte Carlo simulation performs risk analysis by building models of possible results by substituting a range of values—a probability distribution—for any factor that has inherent uncertainty.
 It then calculates results over and over, each time using a different set of random values from the probability functions.

 So, who is a financial plan really for?
 The wealthy?
-Those nearing retirement?
+Are those nearing retirement?
 No, it is for everyone.
 Deciding to work with an advisor to create a plan tailored to your personal goals has proven to have positive effects on people of all age groups.
 Young graduates working on debt elimination or those 65 and over nearing retirement can both benefit from having a financial plan in place.
-It is proven that those with a financial plan are more confident in their future in terms of money, than those without a set plan.
-And today, the use of online tools and mobile apps make it easier than ever to reference and monitor that plan.
+It is proven that those with a financial plan are more confident in their future in terms of money than those without a set plan.
+Today, the use of online tools and mobile apps makes it easier than ever to reference and monitor that plan.
 So, what’s the wait?
 Start your journey to financial freedom today.

 CONNECT: